Tag: Tellwell

 This book also gave me a deep insight on Europe; it gave me details on how the comforting vibe of that continent suddenly changed during the pandemic, how the friendly ambiance of Europe changed into a fearful one.
 The first chapters made me wish I could’ve visited Italy and France, the chapters that came next made me glad I hadn’t.

-As I read about the corona virus from this book, everything felt and sounded so surreal.
-I couldn’t believe it that we actually walked through a pandemic!
+As I read about the coronavirus from this book, everything felt and sounded so surreal.
+I couldn’t believe it that we walked through a pandemic!
 It all sounded so weird and dystopian yet all of it was – and still is, very real, the corona virus is still out there, and it still is so scary.

 In the future, when people forget how the pandemic actually changed the world, they can step back and read this book to remember!
 And the ones who did not exist in this era, can read this book in the future and get a glimpse of how life was during the LOCKDOWN.